 In some circumstances, the fee exemption is justified.
 Examples include:

 Even if students are not required to pay a charge, they must still create a case order ID.
 They will receive a full refund of any fees they may have paid if it is not warranted.
+To learn more about fee exemption, students must get in touch with the nearest Danish embassy or consulate.

+Every year on January 1st, all fees are regulated by authorities for students applying for Danish higher education programs.
 Keep in mind that students planning to study in Denmark must generate their Case Order ID, pay the application fee, and apply all within the same calendar year.
 The application can be turned down if they pay the money before January 1 and submit it after that date.

 Prospective scholars must provide: